 Mortgage pre-approval is an official approval noting the amount available to borrow.
 There are no obligations attached.
-Rather, it gives you (the buyer) a better understanding of the money you're qualified to receive, including estimated monthly payments and interest rate.
-Best of all, pre-approving a loan can help with budgeting, so you're not looking at homes you can't afford.
+Rather, it gives you (the buyer) a better understanding of the money you're qualified to receive.
+This includes estimated monthly payments and interest rate.
+It's incredibly helpful when it comes to budgeting, so you're not looking at homes you can't afford.

 Mortgage pre-approval follows pre-qualification.
-As you begin the home loan process, and prior to finishing your application, your mortgage lender can give you an idea of what you may qualify for.
-It’s an “unofficial estimate” of what you can borrow.
-However, once your lender understands your credit, income, assets, and liabilities, they can give you a much more specific amount that you are pre-approved to borrow.
+Prior to finishing your application, your lender can give you an idea of what you may qualify for.
+You can receive a more specific amount once your lender understands your credit, income, assets, and liabilities.

 The initial criterion for all borrowers is the same.
-We’ll ask to see:
+Expect to share:

-Once we have this information, our mortgage consultants are able to check your credit score, income statements, and verify your employment.
-Once you have satisfied the necessary conditions, you are able to receive a pre-approval letter.
-Your pre-approval letter usually includes the type of loan, the loan amount, and the qualified interest rate.
+Next, our mortgage consultants check your credit score, income statements, and verify your employment.
+Once you've satisfied the necessary conditions, you are pre-approved for a home loan.
+You'll even receive a pre-approval letter that includes the loan type, amount, and qualified interest rate.

-It doesn’t.
-Criteria will differ since you don't have access to W2's, but you’ll still have access to the same loan programs as traditional borrowers.
-Be prepared for potential extra paperwork, though.
+Even if you're self-employed, you can get pre-approved for a home loan.
+Criteria will differ since you don't have access to W2's, but you have access to the same loan programs as traditional borrowers.
+Be prepared for extra paperwork, though.
 And, be sure you can present balance sheets, tax returns, and other information about your business.

-Potential borrowers who work one or more part-time jobs can use that income in their mortgage applications.
-The process will remain the same, only you will likely need to provide extra documentation.
-Most lenders need enough information to help determine stable income that will continue coming in, though each circumstance is different.
+Borrowers who work part-time jobs can use that income in their mortgage application.
+The process will remain the same, though you may need to provide extra documentation.
+Most lenders need enough information to help determine stable income before they can help you get pre-approved for a home loan.

-After getting pre-approved to invest in a mortgage, the lender will need to understand more about the property you wish you buy and obtain documentation about your personal finances.
-This is part of the loan application process.
+After getting pre-approved for a home loan, the lender will need to understand more about the property you wish you buy.
+They'll also need to obtain documentation about your personal finances.
+This is where you get into the loan application process.

-You’ll need to make a down payment on the home to show you have some investment in the home during the mortgage process.
-Be prepared: you may need to show a paper trail sourcing the money for your down payment.
-After the down payment is secured, the loan file is submitted to the lender and the loan is reviewed.
+From there, you'll need to make a down payment to show you have some investment in the home.
+Be prepared to show a paper trail sourcing your down payment funds.

-Finally, after all conditions of the mortgage approval are met, title work is prepared.
-This includes a title exam to ensure the title of the property is clear.
-It’s similar to the car-buying process where a title is needed in order to own big-purchase items.
-Depending on your mortgage loan program, closing costs such as application fees and insurance will be included.
-Then the buyer and seller sign the title together (as part of the title transfer process) and you receive the keys to your new home.
-How exciting!
+After meeting all conditions, title work is prepared.
+This includes a title exam to ensure the property title is clear.
+Depending on your loan program, closing costs such as application fees and insurance will be included.
+Finally, the buyer and seller sign the title together (as part of the title transfer process), and you receive the keys to your new home.